joetainment/bill-and-buck/characters__bill.md

 Also early in life, was often locked in  a  room, and had nothing but a VCR and some tapes, so he watched home movies of Wilbert and his family.

-His beanie spins counterclockwise because he’s a rebel and he wants people to know it
+His beanie spins counterclockwise because he’s a rebel and he wants people to know it.

 Bill's story arc has him go from being totally pessimistic and bitter to being a cautious optimist.
 He goes from anger to peace and enlightenment.
+By the very end he is somewhat like Yoda in Star Wars.

+Like Yoda, Bill chooses to "leave".
+(Which *can* be interpreted as his death.)

 Ultimately Bill works together with a redemption seeking Wilbert in saving the universe, quite some time before Bill goes away.

+"Keeping it real"
+After their second rebuild, (the one Wilbert designed and Jake initiated) Bill only does minor work on the Robotticai.
+Doesn't change their bodies that much, even though he could, decides not to.
+Only near the very end just before he leaves, does he give "Captain Buck" a very significant upgrade.